silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 ## Bootstrap

-The CWP Starter theme is built on top of a fork of the [Bootstrap 4](http://getbootstrap.com/) front-end framework.
+The CWP Starter theme is built on top of the [Bootstrap 4](http://getbootstrap.com/) front-end framework.

 Bootstrap is a free collection of tools for creating websites and web applications.
 It contains HTML and CSS-based design templates for typography, forms, buttons, charts, navigation and other interface components, as well